shyma22/csrf_crawler/README.md

 ## 🧠 Overview

 Cross-Site Request Forgery (CSRF) is a common web vulnerability that allows attackers to perform unauthorized actions on behalf of authenticated users.
-This crawler automates the process of finding forms that might be missing CSRF protection fields (like `csrf_token`, `csrfmiddlewaretoken`, etc.).
+This crawler automates the process of finding forms that might be missing CSRF protection fields.

 ---